Venus713/nft-school/README.md

 Once you're happy with your local changes, please make a PR **against the `main` branch**.
 Including detailed notes on your PR - particularly screenshots to depict any changes in UI - will help speed up approval and deployment.

 All PRs against `main` automatically generate Fleek previews to make it easier to "check your work".
-You can view your PR's preview by clicking `Details` in the `fleek/build` check at the bottom of your PR page:<br/>
+You can view your PR's preview by clicking `Details` in the `fleek/build` check at the bottom of your PR page:
 ![image](https://user-images.githubusercontent.com/1507828/110034382-9dbb5b80-7cf7-11eb-89a4-7772970677d3.png)

 A reviewer will be by shortly to have a look!